-2. Coconut oil is high in saturated fat but won't make you fat: Again, contrary to public opinion, the fact that coconut oil is high in saturated fat but is considered a health food by many might confound people.
+2. Coconut oil is high in saturated fat but won't make you fat.
+The fact that coconut oil is high in saturated fat but is considered a health food by many might confound people.
 But not all fat is created equally; some forms are easily absorbed and utilized by the body (specifically medium and short-chain fats; coconut oil is medium chain).
 In other words, consuming non-hydrogenated (processed), natural forms of saturated fat will not make you fat, necessarily.
 One study published in the journal Lipids concluded, "It appears that dietetic supplementation with coconut oil does not cause dyslipidemia [high blood cholesterol levels] and seems to promote a reduction in abdominal obesity."

-3. Coconut oil increases HDL cholesterol: Similar to the popular notion that LDL cholesterol is ‘bad,’ HDL cholesterol is generally regarded as good.
+3. Coconut oil increases HDL cholesterol.
+Similar to the popular notion that LDL cholesterol is "bad," HDL cholesterol is generally regarded as good.
 Although some researchers claim that cholesterol is cholesterol; it's neither good nor bad, virtually every doctor encourages healthy HDL levels.
-Coconut oil was both vilified and lauded by Harvard School of Public Health’s, Walter Willett, M.D.
-Willett says in a Harvard Health Letter that coconut oil raises both LDL and HDL levels.
+Coconut oil was both vilified and lauded.
+Dr. Walter Willett says in a Harvard Health Letter that coconut oil raises both LDL and HDL levels.
 "What's interesting about coconut oil is that it also gives 'good' HDL cholesterol a boost.
 Fat in the diet, whether it's saturated or unsaturated, tends to nudge HDL levels up, but coconut oil seems to be especially potent at doing so," Willett concludes.

-A research paper on the Asian and Pacific Coconut Community website by Dr. Jon Kabara, professor emeritus at Michigan State, states that coconut oil was recognized for its "extraordinary health properties" 4,000 years ago by the Ayurveda medicinal community in ancient India.
+A paper by Dr. Jon Kabara, professor emeritus at Michigan State, states that coconut oil was recognized for its "extraordinary health properties" 4,000 years ago by the Ayurveda medicinal community in ancient India.
 "The medium chain fatty acids and monoglycerides found primarily in [coconut oil has] miraculous healing power.
-It is rare in the history of medicine to find substances that have such useful properties and still be without toxicity or even harmful side effects.” (p.1)
+It is rare in the history of medicine to find substances that have such useful properties and still be without toxicity or even harmful side effects."

-One of the studies the Center points to is one published in the journal, Lipids, which concludes, "[P]olicies that prioritize the reduction of SFA [saturated fatty acid] consumption without specifically considering the replacement nutrient may have little or no effects on [cardiovascular] disease risk, especially as the most common replacement in populations is often [carbohydrates]."
+One of the studies the center points to is one published in the journal Lipids that concludes, "[P]olicies that prioritize the reduction of SFA [saturated fatty acid] consumption without specifically considering the replacement nutrient may have little or no effects on [cardiovascular] disease risk, especially as the most common replacement in populations is often [carbohydrates]."
 In other words, at the very least, some research proves that saturated fat is not necessarily bad for heart health and a diet high in carbohydrates could be much worse.